Interested in learning how to play the guitar?

 On piano, all the natural notes [A B C D E F G] are represented by the white keys and all the incidentals (sharps and flats) by the black keys, making it easier to learn the notes.
 On guitar, you don’t have similar things to help you navigate, but you have the open strings to act as a starting point and the inlay dots to serve as reference points.

-Some important elements of the guitar fretboard theory to help you in memorizing the fretboard notes are
+Some important elements of the guitar fretboard theory to help you memorize the fretboard notes are

 #1 Name of the Open Strings.